-We visited the armory, the jail (where Blackbeard's fellow pirates were once kept), and of course couldn't resist the photo op in the stocks!
-And there were many chances to just see and interact with colonists as they “went about their day”- such as this esteemed gentleman on horseback!
+We visited the armory, the jail (where Blackbeard's fellow pirates were once kept), and we couldn't resist the photo op in the stocks!
+And there were many chances just to see and interact with colonists as they “went about their day”- such as this esteemed gentleman on horseback!

 #5.
 Talk to the shopkeepers

 We spent the majority of our time wandering in and out of the shops, and listening to the shopkeepers explain what life was like and why their trades were important in the Revolutionary days.

 We started at the blacksmith's shop, moved on the silversmith's shop, the milliner's, and wrapped up at the gunsmith's shop.
 It is impressive to watch the tradesmen create items using the same methods as were originally used.
 And yes- the guns do fire!